rcman/LicheePi4A/readme.md

 <br>
 <br>

-If there is a DIP switch, set it to EMMC mode.
+DIP switches set it to EMMC mode.
 Press the BOOT button on the board and connect lpi4a to the computer using a data cable.
 Then perform the following operations:

 Optional